GuideNepalKathmanduTransportPersonal Finance

 • You can absorb रू 50,000/month from cash flow without it pinching

-A car for a single commuter is almost always a status purchase, not a transport purchase.
-That is fine — but call it what it is.
-See the 72-hour rule on impulse buying before you sign anything north of रू 25 lakh.
+For a single commuter, a car is almost always a status purchase, not a transport purchase.
+Fine.
+Just call it what it is.
+See the 72-hour rule on impulse buying before signing anything north of रू 25 lakh.

 The thing nobody quotes you: the parking math

-Kathmandu has not built parking infrastructure to match its car growth.
-Real costs you should add to the Wagon R column:
+Kathmandu has not built parking to match its car growth.
+Real costs to add to the Wagon R column:

 • Office parking: रू 1,500–3,000/month (if your office provides none)